GenTarkin/Titan/README.md

 Ive implimented 2 payment options, details are below:

 1. Upfront payment of $50:
-TO PURCHASE go here: http://gentarkincustomtitan.pcriot.com (btc payment only) OR http://www.ebay.com/sch/i.html?_nkw=titan+firmware
+TO PURCHASE go here: http://gentarkincustomtitan.pcriot.com (btc payment only)

 2. NO LONGER AVAILABLE! - The version available for download as an img here on github in my releases, this has a built in .75% DAILY donation where your Titan mines for me roughly 11mins /day.